LuminiteTime/Ragnar/README.md

 7. When the logo of Ragnar appears on the page, the app is running

+## Important!
+Configure LLM:
+To start chatting with LLM we recomend to use phi3:mini model, you can set it up by clicking arrow-down icon to the right of "Select a model" label in the top-left corner of the chat window.
+Then type ```phi3:mini``` and press "Pull phi3:mini from Ollama.com".
+For this step you will need Internet connection but when the model is downloaded the app does not need Internet connection.

 Congratulations!
 You have successfully started Ragnar.